diogobor/Scout/README.md

 ## Software
 -	Windows 10 (64 bits) or later.
 -	Python 3.10 or later.
--	The .NET 6 framework.
+-	The .NET Core 6.
 -	The Scout software, available for download at https://github.com/diogobor/Scout/releases

 ## Data files